hirosystems/ordhook/README.md

     }
 }

-// Get any transaction including a new Ordinal inscription (inscription revealed and transfered) {
+// Get any transaction including a new Ordinal inscription (inscription revealed and transferred) {
     "if_this": {
         "scope": "ordinals_protocol",